 Also part of the quartz chronograph range from 1990 were these digital/ analogue models, which added two digital windows at 4 and 8 o’clock.
-The digital chronograph offered 1/ 100th second precision and was the favourite watch of Ayrton Senna, who wore reference S. 25706C, which is a bi-metal model with a Champagne-coloured dial.
+The digital chronograph offered 1/ 100th second precision and was the favourite watch of Ayrton Senna, who wore reference S. 25706C, which is a bi-metal model with an egg-shell-coloured dial.

 The dial of these models was unique, with a 1-100 scale added to the dial.
 The digital chronograph was unchanged throughout its life and was discontinued around 1998.